-How long could you cover your partner’s share of the office overhead were she to become disabled?
 What if you suffered a debilitating injury in a car accident?
-If your partner became permanently disabled and wanted to sell you her share of the business, could you afford to buy her out?
 Illness and injury can lead to a partial or total permanent disability that could effectively end an attorney’s career and, when significant disabling events do occur, financial disaster often follows if this risk isn’t responsibly managed.
 Again, some of our insured attorneys and their families and partners have had to deal with the likes of cancer, back injuries, stroke, and mental illness with the periods of disability running the gamut from several months to lifelong.

 Disability insurance is the appropriate way to manage this risk and remember to keep the following rule of thumb in mind if and when you decide to move in this direction.
 If you pay the disability insurance premium with after-tax dollars, the benefits will normally be tax-free.
 If you use pre-tax dollars or if your firm pays the premium, the benefits will be taxable.
 In light of such tax consequences, always visit with your tax professional prior to the purchase of disability insurance so that the purchase can be properly structured.